junegunn/vim-easy-align/README.md

 Demo
 ----

+*Click on each image to see from the beginning.*

 ### Using predefined alignment rules

 An *alignment rule* is a predefined set of options for common alignment tasks,